 1: Faculty of Radiologists Travel Bursary

 It has been proposed by the Dean and Scientific Committee that an award of up to €1000 will made to Radiology and Radiation Oncology SpRs who have published papers in a peer-reviewed journal as first author.
-There will be a maximum of five awards available each year for any article published during the calendar year 2019.
+Publications relevant to radiology quality improvement will also be considered.
+There will be a maximum of five awards available each year for any article published during the calendar year 2020.
 The distribution of the awards will be decided by the Scientific Committee based on the merit of the paper.
 Applicants may also apply for the Travel Bursary within the same calendar year if presentation and publication have occurred within 12 months.